 Iodine chelates (forms a ring around; bonds with) fluoride and heavy metals such as mercury, lead, cadmium, and aluminum.
 Which in turns helps the body to process.
 Seaweed and kelp are also high in iodine content.

 Boric acid, the most common form of the trace mineral boron has antiseptic, antifungal, and antiviral properties helpful to detox your pineal gland.
 You can find boric acid supplements of get boron in foods such as avocados, bananas, beans, almonds, walnuts, chickpeas.

 8. Oregano Oil and Neem Extract

 Both oregano oil and neem extract possess antibiotic qualities and help in boosting your body’s endocrine system, which includes the pineal gland.
 Neem and oregano oil have been used in India for thousands of years.
 They can be used in the same way as other essential oils.
 Both oils can be added to shampoos or moisturizing creams.
 Enjoy smooth and shiny hair and skin, promoting better health and wellness.

 9. Raw Apple Cider Vinegar

-A natural detoxifier, raw apple cider vinegar’s malic acid properties helps to decalcify the pineal gland.
+A natural detoxifier, raw apple cider vinegar’s malic acid properties help to decalcify the pineal gland.
 Malic acid is an organic compound which supports the digestive system and also found in sour tasting fruits.
 Apple cider vinegar is thought to open up the pineal gland, a common addition in ketogenic diet, helping improve mood and sleep.

 10. Check Your Nonstick Cookware